All About the Yorkshire Terrier Poodle Mix aka Yorkipoo

 Suitability

-This is a non-shedding dog and it is perfect for those who suffer from allergies.
-This dog loves to be part of a family so it would suit a family of 3 or more members to ensure it gets all the attention it craves.
+This is a non-shedding dog, perfect for those who suffer from allergies.
+This dog loves to be part of a family, so it would suit a family of 3 or more members to ensure it gets all the attention it craves.

 Close relatives of the Yorkie-poo